 Reem, a mother of three youngsters shares her experience.

-Try to bond more with your kids this period.
-Take them out to their favorite places and get to know them better and one last thing; let them do the talking this time.
+Try to bond more with your kids during this period.
+Take them out to their favorite places and get to know them better.
+One last thing; let them do the talking this time.

 Reap the Fruits